Skip to main content

 Veniam’Works set to expand WiFi networks to US cities

-The CMU-Portugal Program (in ICT) is one of 4 partnerships with US universities funded by FCT since 2006.
-The other 3 programs are the UTAustin-Portugal Program (in Emerging Technologies), the MIT-Portugal Program (in Engineering Systems) and the Harvard Medical School-Portugal Program (in Translational Research and Information).
-FCT support amounts to around 10 million euros per year.
+The CMU-Portugal Program (in ICT) is one of four partnerships with US universities funded by FCT since 2006.
+The other three programs are the UT Austin-Portugal Program (in Emerging Technologies), the MIT-Portugal Program (in Engineering Systems), and the Harvard Medical School-Portugal Program (in Translational Research and Information).
+FCT support amounts to approximately €10 million per year.